 The only turnoff for me is that many of the compression plugins act like they’re the best when the numbers show me that they aren’t.
 I’m extremely against gimmicky marketing and roll my eyes when I see another copycat plugin on there.
 Being that I speed-optimize WordPress sites for hundreds of clients every month, it’s my business to know which image compression truly is the best.

 - Better compression rates, offers WebP format, offers GLOSSY format (high quality compression for photographers), good pricing.
-This is my default go-to.
+This is my default go-to if you need serious compression.
 Try their (free) compression test.

 - Get ShortPixel